bioinformatics-ua/jsMapsAPI/README.md

 JSON files are used to feed information to the vector-map component.
 They need to follow a certain format that is specified in the /json section

+You can use JSON files from any external source.
+For that you jst need to apply the following function to the _map_ object:

+    vectorMap.registerTransformer(jsonLocation, countriesMappingJson, markersMappingJson)

+- jsonLocation - location of the external JSON file containing info about countries and/or markers
+- countriesMappingJson - JSON with the countries mapping
+- markersMappingJson - - JSON with the markers mapping
+For information regarding the format of the countriesMappingJson and markersMappingJson files please consult the /mappingJSON section.

 ## Example

 You can consult a live example of the API in http://bioinformatics-ua.github.io/jsMapsAPI/.